When does a physical system compute?: Physics and the representation relation

-We now give a framework in which the relationship between theoretical models and experiments can be understood, by considering the interaction between theory and experiment in physics.
+In order to answer this, we first need to consider the interaction between theory and experiment in physics.
+To do this, we give a framework in which the relationship between theoretical models and experiments can be understood.
 This then forms the basis for a formal framework in which we define physical computation.
-We find that a ``computer" is a physical system about which we have adequate physical models about how it works, which we then exploit.